celesrenata/pfsense-ultimate-config/README.md

 ![venv-virtualbox-pfsense-setup-wizard-3.png](images/venv-virtualbox-pfsense-setup-wizard-3.png)
     4. **Step 5**: This is where you can change your local network from 192.168.1.1, we will be setting it to 192.168.5.1/24 for this virtual environment:<br>
 ![venv-virtualbox-pfsense-setup-wizard-4.png](images/venv-virtualbox-pfsense-setup-wizard-4.png)
     5. pfSense will now attempt to reload the page and fail.
 Disconnect and connect **Wired connection 1** from the task manager in the bottom right.
-Then navigate to **192.168.5.1**:<br>
+Then Navigate to:**192.168.5.1**:<br>
 ![venv-virtualbox-gentoo-reset-network-1.png](images/venv-virtualbox-debian-reset-network-1.png)
     6. At this point, the internet will start working through the Firewall in the Debian virtual machine.
 And it finished the general setup while the network was broken.